rspace-os/community/the rspace project/Guide/contributing/templates.md

 **Vocabularies** — shared controlled lists and field values (e.g. activity types, status values, unit sets) that can be reused across templates to keep data consistent within a lab or community.

 ## How to Contribute
+**🚧 Stay tuned, we're preparing everything to release the template repository below in the next weeks.**

 All community templates live in the **[rspace-templates repository](https://github.com/rspace-os/rspace-templates)**.
 The full contribution process — including how to submit, what to include, and how the community review works — is documented in that repository's README.